 If you, your partner, and your attorneys are unable to negotiate a divorce settlement agreement, you will have do determine what other approach may work for you.
 Collaboration or mediation may still be successful if there is not a lot of animosity or hostility and you simply need another party with different ideas and solutions.
 If the situation is too adversarial or emotionally charged, the next steps may be litigation.
 Whatever you decide, The Law Office Of Tania K. Harvey has the ingenuity and experience to move you into your future.

 We have extensive experience in negotiation and have successfully reached numerous divorce settlement agreements.
-In fact, in our 17 years of experience, we have only had to litigate a divorce case in court 3 times.
+In fact, in all of our years of experience, we have only had to litigate a divorce case in court 3 times.
 We firmly believe that it is better to negotiate outside of court where you have the power to make decisions and we will do everything we can to ensure that happens and that your future is secure.